ioggstream/python-course/connexion-101/000-intro.md

     └── startup  # startup files for jupyter, don't touch ;)
 ```

+---

 ## Customizing the app

-To simplify things, during the training we'll run the connexion-flask app with the `connexion run` command.
+To simplify things, during the training we'll run the connexion app with the `connexion run` command.

-You can always provide a custom `__main__.py` like you normally do with your flask app (eg: enable TLS, ...).
+You can always provide a custom `__main__.py` like you normally do with your apps (eg: enable TLS, ...).

 Whenever you complete an exercise, you should run